-Each utility has a different application procedure, but our team will lead you through that process.
+Each utility has a different application procedure, but having installed 3000+ solar systems across North Carolina, our team is well versed in the various policies across the state.
+Our team will lead you through that process.

 If you look at your solar investment in a vacuum by itself, the payback period for a home solar system is typically between 8-12 years while a commercial solar system’s payback is normally between 4-7 years.
 But your solar investment won’t live in a vacuum and there are a few other factors that should be considered when evaluating the “payback” period for your system.

 First, a solar system is not just an expense, it’s an asset.
 It add value and equity to your home or business.
 National and North Carolina specific studies show that solar appraises at approximately 2/3 of its turnkey price.
 Appraisals are of course market specific, but solar will add some value to your home and that should be taken into account in your payback calculations.
 Additionally, homes with solar tend to spend less time on the market than “comps” without solar.